-Top 10 cmdlets to Manage Teams using Microsoft Graph PowerShell
+Top 10 Cmdlets to Manage Teams Using Microsoft Graph PowerShell

-Top 10 cmdlets to Manage Teams using Microsoft Graph PowerShell
+Top 10 Cmdlets to Manage Teams Using Microsoft Graph PowerShell

 Managing Microsoft Teams can be a daunting and time-consuming task, especially in the context of larger organizations that have numerous teams and channels to oversee.
 Microsoft 365 admins can manage teams using PowerShell, Teams admin center, or Microsoft Graph PowerShell.
 Here, we provide you with top 10 cmdlets that can be used to manage Teams using Microsoft Graph PowerShell efficiently.